Get a Customized Website SEO Audit and Online Marketing Strategy and Action Plan

 28.PRECISION

-In the field of information retrieval, precision is the fraction of retrieved documents that are relevant to the query which also called positive predictive value.
-This will give a relative value as for how the document is compared to the given query.
+In information retrieval, precision refers to the proportion of retrieved documents that are relevant to the search query.
+It is also known as positive predictive value.

 29.RECALL